Technopig100/adklinux/README.md

 In this repository you'll find:

--  ADK-Linux ISO Builder for ADK-Linux and It's Flavors!
+-  ADK-Linux Rolling ISO Builder for ADK-Linux and It's Flavors!

 To build you will need to install: